 And don't forget you can add pops of color – like the contemporary red stool shown here.
 On paper it may feel like it shouldn’t work, but actually it does though is helped by the patchwork style rug.
 Rugs are a great option if you feel your floor feels too expansive.

-Every color of the spectrum will go with a grey floor, and again, the one you choose will largely be down to the effect you want to create: elegant and cool or warm and cozy.
+Every color of the spectrum will go with a grey floor living room floor idea, and again, the one you choose will largely be down to the effect you want to create: elegant and cool or warm and cozy.
 Black, white, cream and shades from the cooler end of the color palette will work best on walls for sunny rooms with cool grey floors; spice shades and more welcoming tones of green and blue on walls will work with warmer grey floors.

-If you are looking for a middle ground, we particularly love this plummy shade that warms up a potentially cold room.
 While light and bright spaces are appealing, they can be sterile if you don’t add some cozier colors.
-This living room has been turned into a cozy welcoming space when teamed with various plum tones, patterned grey carpet, sky blue cushions and brass accessories.
+This living room has been turned into a cozy, welcoming space when teamed with various plum tones, a patterned grey carpet, sky blue cushions and brass accessories.

 Which colors do not go with grey?

 Most colors go with grey but some look harsher against the steely tones of grey.
 If you are decorating with primary colors, for example, grey can jar.
 Equally, pastel colors are a poor match for grey: the pastels will look muddier and the grey will look out of place.
 The only exception is a pastel grey that matches your pastels tonally and exactly.

 Yes, you can go wrong when decorating with grey.
 For example, a one-grey scheme will look flat and uninviting, so ensure you introduce other greys, neutrals and warmer shades with accent colors, layering and texture.
 Equally, decorating with grey and primary colors or pastel colors will look wrong – the best matches are earthy, natural shades that add an element of warmth to your scheme.